tcosolutions/betterscan/README.md

   </tr>
 </table>

-If you also want to support this project, head over to our [Github sponsors page](https://github.com/sponsors/marcinguy) or [Patreon](https://www.patreon.com/marcinguy) (preferred due better VAT handling)
+If you also want to support this project, head over to our [Github sponsors page](https://github.com/sponsors/marcinguy) or [Patreon](https://www.patreon.com/marcinguy)

 # TLDR;